owlbemi/Hong-Kong-Mod/README.md

 # Hong-Kong-Mod
 ## Features
-What if Hong Kong was a colony with autonomy of the United Kingdom (just like Hong Kong's position in modern day) during the WWII?
+What if Hong Kong was a colonyof the United Kingdom with limited autonomy (just like Hong Kong's position in modern day) during the WWII?

 * New Tag for Hong Kong (HKG)
 * Focus Tree